liuact1986/MvvmLib/documentation/Navigation.md

 </TabControl>
 ```

-**Tip**: Use an interface (IDetailViewModel for example) for TabControl that can display multiple views.
+**Tip**: Use an interface (IDetailViewModel for example) for TabControls that can display multiple views.

 ```cs
 public interface IDetailsViewModel